kartgoel/HydraDocumentation/docs/establishingDBConnection.rst

         exit(1)

-- ''MySQLdb.connect()'': Establishes a connection to the MySQL database using the provided host, username, and database namme.
+- ``MySQLdb.connect()``: Establishes a connection to the MySQL database using the provided host, username, and database namme.
-- ''MySQLdb.cursors.DictCursor'': Creates a cursor that returns query results.
+- ``MySQLdb.cursors.DictCursor``: Creates a cursor that returns query results.
 - An error message is printed and the program exits if the connection is unsuccessful.